insight-platform/Savant/docs/source/savant_101/75_working_with_metadata.rst

 Let us first look at what metadata is defined for the frame.
 The access restrictions for metadata are shown in parentheses:

 * The ``source_id [read]`` attribute is a unique identifier of the video stream source.
-By this identifier, you can understand which source frame the metadata for which you receive metadata belongs to.
+With this identifier, you can understand which source frame the metadata you receive belongs to.
 Most often, this identifier is used to be able to store some state, which must be unique for each video stream.
-In the example of counting people crossing the frame_num line, this property was used to separate the counting of people for different video streams (link).
+In the TrafficMeter example, this property was used to separate the counting of people for different video streams (`link <https://github.com/insight-platform/Savant/blob/documentation-initial-update/samples/traffic_meter/line_crossing.py>`__).

 * The ``frame_num [read]`` attribute is a frame number for a particular source.